oribarilan/fliq/README.md

 Args:
     <br />
     predicate: Optional.
-The predicate to filter the iterable by.
+The predicate to filter the query by.
 If None is given, no filtering takes place.

 <a id="query.Query.select"></a>